JuliaDiff/BlueStyle/README.md

     # code
 end

-# No: Don't put any args on the same line as the open parenthesis if they won't all fit.
-function foobar(df::DataFrame, id::Symbol, variable::Symbol, value::AbstractString;
-    prefix::AbstractString=""
-)
-    # code
-end

 # No: Because the separate line is more than 92 characters.
 function foobar(
-    df::DataFrame, id::Symbol, variable::Symbol, value::AbstractString, prefix::AbstractString=""
+    df::DataFrame, id::Symbol, variable::Symbol, value::AbstractString; prefix::AbstractString=""
 )
     # code
 end

-# No: All args should be on a new line in this case.
-function foobar(
-    df::DataFrame, id::Symbol, variable::Symbol, value::AbstractString,
-    prefix::AbstractString=""
-)
-    # code
-end

-# No: The args and kwargs should be split up
+# No: The args and kwargs should be split up.
 function foobar(
     df::DataFrame, id::Symbol, variable::Symbol,
     value::AbstractString; prefix::AbstractString=""